Frequently Asked Questions

 What type of insurance will work with concierge medicine?

 All PPO type health plans and Medicare are compatible with concierge medicine since PPO’s and Medicare do not require patients to see a network physician.
 A PPO High Deductible Health Plan (HDHP) with a tax-deferred savings account, such as an HSA or Flexible Savings Plan would be the most complimentary insurance with concierge medicine.
+Unfortunately HMO insurance is NOT a fit with our practice model because we do not participate in a Managed Care Network, therefore cannot write orders.

 What if I am hospitalized?